jsundram/pygephi/README.md

 pygephi
 =======

-Drive gephi via the toolkit api to do some graph layout and saving.
+Drive gephi in jython via the toolkit api to do some graph layout and saving.
 Usage:
     gephi.py input.gexf output.gexf